devttys0/AzizLight/README.md

  1. Ignoring low-level audio signals.
  2. Filtering out very high or low frequency audio signals.
  3. The cricuit can either turn the AC outlet on or off, **not both** (the desired action can be selected via a toggle switch).
  4. The circuit will only activate for a short period of time (~60 seconds).
-This way if a false positive is encountered, the effect is only temporary.

 Mitigation #1 prevents softer sounds from building up a voltage sufficient to trigger the circuit.